-Mailing Address & Location:
+Mailing Address & Office Location:

 212 Deming Way, Ste.
 3

-Summerville, SC 29483
+Summerville, South Carolina 29483

 Emergency Managers strongly recommend that you have a NOAA Weather Radio for timely severe weather warnings and other official emergency alerts.
 If you live in a mobile or manufactured home a NOAA Weather Radio is a MUST HAVE!
 Many local electronics retailers carry NOAA Weather Radios at a reasonable price ($35-$45).
-Countless lives have been saved by this device when users receive immediate warnings of life-threatening weather events such as Tornados, etc. A NOAA Weather Radio could also be the ONLY means of receiving official emergency public information if broadcast media stations are off the air.
+A NOAA Weather Radio could also be the ONLY means of receiving official emergency public information if broadcast media stations are off the air.

-Links to external websites do not necessarily constitute an endorsement by Dorchester County.
+Links to external websites do not constitute an endorsement by Dorchester County.
 While the sites linked from here are thought to be reputable and accurate, Dorchester County has no control over the information found at any external website.